MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-security-filter-objects/retrieve-a-security-filter-definition.md

 :::tip

 Security filter tokens are used the same manner as filter tokens.
-Tokens are a semi-structured representation of MicroStrategy expression text that includes object references.
+Tokens are a semi-structured representation of expression text that includes object references.
 For example, let's say a security filter expression is "Revenue > Cost".
 When the security filter expression is represented as tokens, the text is broken down into pieces (tokens) with information about what these pieces represent in the metadata: ("Revenue", Revenue_ID), (">", GreaterThan_ID), ("Cost", Cost_ID).<br/><br/>A security filter's "qualification" is presented in the following formats:

 - "text": A human-readable, but non-parsable text, describing a filter's qualification.
 - "tree": A tree data structure fully defining the filter's qualification.